CharlieArray/CharlieArray/README.md

 ### Hi - I'm Charlie 👋
-- 📁 **Current projects**: Various projects involving asynchronous web applications, with a focus on design, functionality, and user utility.
+- 📁 **Current projects**: Asynchronous web applications, with a focus on functionality, design and user utility.
 - 🌱 **New topic of interest**: React⚛️🔬
 - 👯 **I’m looking to collaborate on**: React and Asynchronous Web Apps
 - 💬 **Ask me about**: jQuery and JavaScript